-On November 20, 2014, Idaho Power filed initial comments with revised avoided cost rates (Replacement Appendix E) based on modifications recommended by Commission Staff in Case Nos.
+On November 20, 2014, Idaho Power filed initial comments with revised avoided cost rates (Replacement Appendix E) based on modifications recommended by Commission Staff in

+Case Nos.
 IPC-E-14-19 (Grand View Solar) and IPC-E-14-20 (Boise City Solar).
 Grand View Solar and Boise City Solar represent the first two PURPA solar contracts to be considered by the Commission with rates calculated consistent with recent changes to the incremental cost IRP methodology.
 Staff recommended adjustments of IRP methodology variables related to assumptions about fuel forecast and assumptions about displaceable resources.
 Idaho Power, Grand View Solar and Boise City Solar accepted Staff's recommended adjustments and the agreements - with Replacement Appendix E - were subsequently approved by the Commission.
 See Order Nos.
 33179 and 33180.

-Orchard Ranch Solar requested that Idaho Power re-run the pricing contained in its Agreement to incorporate Staff's recommended, and now Commission-approved, adjustments from the Grand View Solar and Boise City Solar cases.
-At the time Idaho Power filed the revised rates (Replacement Appendix E) with the Commission, Orchard Ranch Solar had not yet agreed to adopt the rates contained in Replacement Appendix E. On December 3, 2014, however, Orchard Ranch Solar filed its own initial comments with the Commission agreeing to the rates contained in Replacement Appendix E.
+Clark Solar 3 requested that Idaho Power re-run the pricing contained in its Agreement to incorporate Staff's recommended, and now Commission-approved, adjustments from the Grand View Solar and Boise City Solar cases.
+At the time Idaho Power filed the revised rates (Replacement Appendix E) with the Commission, Clark Solar 3 had not yet indicated whether it agreed to the rates contained in Replacement Appendix E. Idaho Power did not file a Replacement Appendix F.

-Commission Staff
+Commission Staff Comments

 Staff reviewed the purchase prices contained in Replacement Appendix E. Staff asserted that the energy component of the rates - as reflected in the Replacement appendix - is fair, reasonable, and properly calculated.
-Staff also confirmed that the capacity component of the rates was computed consistent with the approved incremental cost IRP methodology.
-In making the computations, the Company assumed a capacity deficiency period extending until July 2021.
-Staff supported use of a July 2021 first capacity deficit because it accurately reflects Idaho Power's resource/deficit position.
+Staff maintained that the capacity component of the rates should be computed consistent with the pricing in Appendix E. Staff supported use of a July 2021 first capacity deficit because it accurately reflects Idaho Power's resource/deficit position.
 Selection and use of this capacity deficiency assumption is also consistent with the Commission's findings in Case No. IPC-E-14-22.
 Staff further maintained that the negotiated solar integration charges in the Agreement are reasonable.

 Staff reviewed all of the contract provisions and determined the Agreement's terms were reasonable and comply with prior Commission Orders.
-Therefore, Staff recommended the Commission issue an Order accepting the Agreement between Idaho Power and Orchard Ranch Solar, incorporating the avoided cost rates consistent with Idaho Power's Replacement Appendix E. Staff further recommended the Commission declare that all payments for purchases of energy under the Agreement be allowed as prudently incurred expenses for ratemaking purposes.
+Therefore, Staff recommended the Commission issue an Order accepting the Agreement between Idaho Power and Clark Solar 3, incorporating the avoided cost rates consistent with Idaho Power's Replacement Appendix E.